amankumar100/Object-Detection/README.md

 # Object-Detection
-This project is made for detecting objects with high accuracy.
+This project is made by me is for detecting objects with high accuracy in opencv and dnn.

 Requirements :
 Language - Python